Control staff turnover

 There are a number of costs associated with staff leaving your employment.
 The obvious ones are time and money to replace staff and cover workloads, but there are also some hidden costs of high staff turnover.

-Staff turnover: monetary and time costs
+Staff turnover: financial and resource costs

 When a member of staff leaves your employment, there may be costs associated with:

-• leaver administration tasks, eg exit interviews and payroll changes
+• leaver administration tasks, eg exit interviews, and payroll changes

 • loss of experienced or skilled members of staff